 1. Быть (to be)

-The verb "быть" is one of the most fundamental verbs in Russian, though it’s often omitted in the present tense.
-It is, however, essential in past and future tenses.
-For example:
+The verb "быть" is foundational in Russian.
+It’s often omitted in the present tense but essential in past and future tenses.

-• Я учитель.
-(I am a teacher.) - here we don't have быть because it's present tense
+Я учитель.
+(I am a teacher.) - "быть" is omitted here.

 2. Сказать (to say)